NetApp Keystone Flex Subscription FAQ

 What does Flex Subscription map to?

-Flex Subscription maps to a single site or a single data center and it can comprise of different performance service levels.
+Flex Subscription maps to a single site or a single data center and it can comprise of different service levels.

-Tiering is enabled in the extreme-tiering and premium-tiering performance levels, which enables you to reduce your storage footprint and associated costs.
+Tiering is enabled in the extreme-tiering and premium-tiering service levels, which enables you to reduce your storage footprint and associated costs.
 NetApp assumes that 25% of your data is hot, while the remaining 75% is less frequently used or cold, and moves it to cold storage.
 Additionally, you can check usage reports to understand how frequently data is accessed and enable tiering service based on the information.